Budget Controls

 • Use total budgets for POCs — Hard-cap spend on proof-of-concept projects.

-• Monitor the Analytics page weekly — Look for unexpected spend spikes before they become expensive.
+• Monitor the Cost report (/[organization]/advanced/cost) weekly — Look for unexpected spend spikes before they become expensive.

 • Separate high-volume and low-volume keys — Don't let a batch pipeline share a key with an interactive chat interface.